 We are please to announce that Michelle Bailey will be joining the Smoky Park Supper Club team as our Executive Chef.
-She’ll be working along side Mark Rosenstein, former owner of the Marketplace Restaurant, on a menu which will feature a wood-fired cuisine.
+She’ll be creating a menu which will feature a wood-fired cuisine.

 Michelle Bailey was born in Memphis Tennessee and has called Western North Carolina her home for the past 22 years.
 She has over 14 years experience in the kitchen including her most recent position at the Season’s Restaurant at Highland Lake Inn, where she developed the menus for the restaurant and their banquet operations.